- HDFC Q3 PAT at Rs 8,372.5 cr, Board nod to raise up to Rs 45K cr via NCDs

-Report on Corporate Governance and Management Discussion and Analysis Report in termsof Clause 49 of the Listing Agreement are annexed as ANNEXURE II and ANNEXUREIII respectively with this report and shall form part of the Boards report.
+Management Discussion and Analysis Report in terms of Regulation 34 (2)(e) SecuritiesAnd Exchange Board Of India (Listing Obligations And Disclosure Requirements) Regulations2015 is annexed as ANNEXURE - II with this report and shall form part of the Board'sreport.

 33. PAYMENT OF LISTING FEES:

-Annual listing fee for the year 2014-15 has been paid by the Company to BSE Limited.
+Annual listing fee for the year 2017-18 has been not paid by the Company to BSE.

-Annual Custody/Issuer fee for the year 2015-16 will be paid by the Company to NSDL andCDSL on receipt of the invoices.
+Annual Custody/Issuer fee for the year 2017-18 has been not paid by the Company to NSDLand CDSL.

-The Company neither has any Subsidiary Company as defined u/s 2(87) nor any AssociateCompany as defined u/s 2(6) nor any Joint Ventures as on date of this report and furtherthat none of such companies became or ceased to be as such during the year under review.
+The Company neither has any Subsidiary Company as defined u/s 2(87) nor any AssociateCompany as defined u/s 2(6) of Companies Act 2013 nor any Joint Ventures as on date ofthis report and further that none of such companies became or ceased to be as such duringthe year under review.

 As per the provisions of section 125 of the Companies Act 2013 and as per rule 3 ofthe Investor Education and Protection Fund (Awareness and Protection of Investors) Rules2001 the Unclaimed Dividend is required to be transferred to the said Investor Educationand Protection Fund Account which will be deposited shortly.